 The result is a combination of supply-side data and demand-generation customer insight that allows our clients to better position themselves in anticipation of the next wave that will reshape the enterprise software marketplace for years to come.

-- Zoom Communications, a United States based Professional Services company with 7412 Employees
+- Influx, a United States based Professional Services company with 30 Employees

-- Zoom Communications, a United States based Professional Services organization with 7412 Employees
+- Positron Multiverse, a Cambodia based Manufacturing organization with 46 Employees

 Logo | Company | Industry | Employees | Revenue | Country | Evaluated |